BinghamtonUniversity/SpiedieDocs-DEV/docs/singularity/create-image.md

 #### <a name="library-link"></a> Build from Sylab Library Image

-To use a [Singularity Cloud](https://cloud.sylabs.io/home) pre-built image, run the following:
+To use a <a href="https://cloud.sylabs.io/home" target="_blank">Singularity Cloud</a>pre-built image, run the following:

 ``` bash